| Share facebook twitter | RSS

 ambassador Report View

-[March Free Report] What is the mudflats?
+[March Free Report] What are the mudflats?

 by Wooyeong Kim | 31-03-2023 23:58 recommendations 0

 Against this dangerous situation, some local communities realized the significance of mudflats and have started to protect them by several purification activities such as collecting garbage in the ocean.
-By participation of most citizens in those towns, they could achieve to collect trash over 30 tons.
+By participation of most citizens in those towns, they could collect trash over 30 tons.

 To revive and preserve the mudflat ecosystem, Nakdong River estuary mudflat restoration project was initiated.
-In this project, the removal of accumulated sediments and pollutants on the mudflats could help restore the ecosystem in mudflat, and finally could provide a significant habitat for diverse species.
+In this project, the removal of accumulated sediments and pollutants on the mudflats could help restore the ecosystem in the mudflat, and finally could provide a significant habitat for diverse species.

 WooyeongKim

-• Korea, South E-gen Ambassador Wooyeong Kim
+• Korea, South Youth Wooyeong Kim

 2 Comments